 What is the right pressure for my vehicle?

-- The affect of decreasing the pressure in sandy conditions acts to extend the ‘footprint’ of your tyre, in other words you have a greater contact point with the road, and you are less likely to get bogged.
+- The effect of decreasing the pressure in sandy conditions acts to extend the ‘footprint’ of your tyre, in other words, you have a greater contact point with the road, and you are less likely to get bogged.